junnhssn/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 ### Setup the dynamic environment

+### Do Not close the Powershell.
+Dropdown the powershell window and continue the lab

 [!Note] Internet Explorer may automatically open in the desktop.
 If you have not already completed steps #1-6, please finish them before navigating back to Internet Explorer.

 1. Select the **AdminUserProvisioning** file on the desktop.